vinfreecs/genga/docs/Param.rst

   -  1: stop simulation at the first collision time.

 - | :literal:`Stop Minimum Mass`, used in :ref:`StopAtCollision`, (default :math:`0.0`)
-  | Simulations are only stoppen when **both** bodies have a mass larger than this value.
+  | Simulations are only stopped when **both** bodies have a mass larger than this value.

 - | :literal:`Collision Model`, can be used to implement a different collision model
   | The default (0) is used for a perfect merger collision.